Louisiana

 Attorney General Notification

 When a business or agency is required to notify Louisiana residents of a breach, it must also provide written notice to the Consumer Protection Section of the Louisiana Attorney General's office.
 This notice must be received within 10 days of distributing notice to Louisiana residents and must include the names of all affected residents.
+Each day that the Attorney General does not receive the required notice constitutes a separate violation.

-Law Enforcement Delay Exception
+Law Enforcement Delay and Harm Exceptions

-Notification may be delayed if a law enforcement agency determines that the notification would impede a criminal investigation.
-Once the law enforcement agency determines that notification will no longer compromise the investigation, the business must provide notice without unreasonable delay.
+Notification may be delayed if a law enforcement agency determines that notification would impede a criminal investigation.
+Once the law enforcement agency determines notification will no longer compromise the investigation, the business must provide notice without unreasonable delay.
+If notification is delayed, the business must notify the Attorney General in writing within 60 days explaining the reasons.

 Data Security and Destruction Requirements